JustinBellavance/snRNA-sex_diff-rshiny/README.md

 On the second tab you'll find a rendered data table of the uploaded dataset that can be filtered to only show differentially expressed genes.

 ![](/assets/dataScreenShot.png)

+### Big thank you to @lwolfe on Github and the Fred Hutch cancer center for making their code open source.